NkemJefersonAchia/alu-higher_level_programming/python-data_structures/README.md

-This file is for python-data_structures
+this is the readme file for this project